 The Aged Care Quality and Safety Commission, Australian Commission on Safety and Quality in Health Care and the NDIS Quality and Safeguards Commission released a joint statement committing to a national collaborative approach to reduce the inappropriate use of psychotropics to manage and control behaviours of older people and people with a disability.

-Watch the video: Reducing the use of sedatives
+Reducing the use of sedatives in aged care video

 Resources for consumers and their representatives